FranckGandiaga/Dispersal-Distance-Model/README.md

 ## Software

-Phenological predictions were done using the **BioSIM** software (Régnière et al. 2012 available here: https://cfs.nrcan.gc.ca/projects/133.
+Phenological predictions were done using the **BioSIM** software (Régnière and St-Amant, Régnière et al. 2012) available here: https://cfs.nrcan.gc.ca/projects/133.
 This method was developed using **R version 4.3.0** (R Core Team 2020) and relies on a series of packages:
 - data.table
 - fdrtool